 Öppet Spår, starting in Sälen, runs on both Sunday and Monday.
 On Tuesday it’s time for Halvvasan, which starts in Oxberg and runs along the Oxberg lake before joining up with the Vasaloppet track.

 Friday means Stafettvasan, a relay race that splits the course from Sälen to Mora into five sections.
 The night to Saturday is when Nattvasan 90 and Nattvasan 45 take place, the only two races during the Winter Week where skate style is permitted.
 The week warps up with the world’s biggest cross-country ski race, the massive Vasaloppet where 15,800 registered participants ski along what’s been called the “main artery of Swedish skiing”!
 But Vasaloppet’s Winter Week is so much more than just skiing.
 For example, don’t miss out on the Vasaloppet Trade Fair in Mora which has about 200,000 visitors every year.
-Or the grand opening that takes place in the finish line area.
 Or the Vasaloppet festivities in Mora Church, held according to tradition since 1922, with a celebrity holding the ceremonial speech, and the crowning of the year’s Kranskulla.

-Sunday, March 3 • Vasaloppet • 90 km.
-Start Sälen (Fully booked)
+Sunday, March 1 • Vasaloppet • 90 km.
+Start Sälen

 Vasaloppstrippeln 90 and 45